 Q. WHY GET MARRIED AT DE COURCEYS MANOR?

 A. The venue specialises in events – particularly weddings.
-The management is continually improving what they do, to offer the best bespoke service for couples that are seeking an opulent venue for their special day.
-The exterior is beautiful, inside is tasteful and ornate and the service is second to none.
+The management is continually improving what they do, to offer the best bespoke service for couples seeking an opulent venue for their special day.
+The exterior is beautiful, inside is tasteful and ornate, and the service is second to none.
 There’s even a Finance option to help you spread the payment and make it more affordable.
 I wholeheartedly recommend this venue for your wedding day celebrations.